 Info on COVID-19

-Here are some resources to learn more about the coronavius without having to watch the news.
-Most of all, use common sense, the virus spreads quickly as this is new to everyone's immune system.
+Here are some resources to learn more about the coronavirus without having to watch the news.
+Most of all, use common sense.
+The virus spreads quickly as this is new to everyone's immune system.

-In 2020, people have a lot of time on their hands (unfortunately).
-To stay sane, everyone is coming out with their own parodies.
+In 2020, people had a lot of time on their hands (unfortunately).
+To stay sane, many people came out with their own song parodies.
 The songs on this list are a little different, because they have messages about being safe during a virus.
 (This sure is a strange time for parody songs!)
 But, I'm sure there will be a shift once we reach peak coronavirus parody.
-Without further adieu, here are my favorites.
+Without further ado, here are my favorites.

-- Phoenix Chamber Choir "For the Longest Time" parody - added July 2020
+- Phoenix Chamber Choir's "For the Longest Time" Parody

 1. Neil Diamond's "Sweet Caroline" Parody

 Spouse: Katie McNeil (m.
 2012), Marcia Murphey (m.
 1969–1995), Jayne Posner (m.
 1963–1969)

 Neil Leslie Diamond is an American singer-songwriter and actor.
 He has sold more than 100 million records worldwide, making him one of the best-selling musicians of all time.

 2. Chris Mann's "Hello" Parody

 About Chris Mann